-This guideline was replaced by version 4 of the Exempt Selling Guideline on 18 March 2016.
+This version of the Guideline was replaced by version 4 on 18 March 2016.

 The Retail Law requires that anyone selling energy to customers must either hold a retailer authorisation or a valid exemption.
 While most sellers of energy will hold an authorisation, there will be some circumstances where an authorisation is not appropriate.
 This could include retirement villages, caravan parks or any other arrangement where an owner purchases energy from an authorised retailer and then 'onsells' the energy to tenants.